bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 ## Query {#query}

+A query is sent to request specific info from a friend.
+Query procedure:

+1. Generate query data (MSG1).
-A query is sent via unicast to request specific info from a friend.
-The query data (MSG1) is encrypted with the symmetric session key (SSK1 for the original prober or SSK2 for the original responder) for the target friend previously generated via the probe/response exchange.
-This encrypted field is EMSG1.
-The nonce for EMSG1 is 1 larger than the last nonce used with this symmetric key and is not included in the query.
-For example, if this is the first message sent to this friend after the probe/response then the nonce would be 2.
-The query is sent via unicast to the friend.
+2. Get the symmetric session key for the target friend.
+This is SSK1 for the original prober or SSK2 for the original responder.
+3. Encrypt MSG1 with the symmetric session key to generate EMSG1.
+The nonce is 1 larger than the last nonce used with this symmetric key (e.g. nonce of 2 if this is the first message to this friend after the probe/response).
+4. Send the query via unicast to the friend.

-When the friend receives a query, it symmetrically verifies EMSG1 against every active session's key and, if one is successful (which also identifies the friend), it decrypts the field.
-If verification fails, the query is ignored, If verification succeeds, the query is processed.
+When the friend receives a query, it does the following:

-Query Fields:

-* EMSG1 (Encrypted query data).
+1. Symmetrically verify EMSG1 against every active session's key.
+If this fails for all keys, ignore the query.
+2. Decrypt EMSG1 to reveal MSG1.
+3. Process the query and possibly send an answer.

 Message format:
 ~~~~